odata2ts/odata2ts/CONTRIBUTING.md

 a shortcoming of the documentation.

 Also, if your OData service doesn't behave according to the specification, please create an issue as well.
-The world's not perfect and `odata2ts` should cope with that (see #144 for an example).
+The world's not perfect and `odata2ts` should cope with that (see [issue #144](https://github.com/odata2ts/odata2ts/issues/144) for an example).

 ## Creating Issues
-Currently there's no template for creating issues in place.
+Currently, there's no template in place for creating issues.
-Take the previous issues as examples, they were all relevant and pretty well written.
+Use the closed issues as examples, they were all relevant and pretty well written.

-So you have read the relevant documentation parts and skimmed through the existing issues, then [go for it](https://github.com/odata2ts/odata2ts/issues/new).
+So, you have read the relevant documentation parts and skimmed through the existing issues, then [go for it](https://github.com/odata2ts/odata2ts/issues/new).

 ## Code Contributions